zriyansh/signoz.io/docs/userguide/clickhouse-logs-schema.md

 id: logs_clickhouse_queries
 ---

 At SigNoz we store our data on ClickHouse.
-In this documentation we will go throught the schema of the logs table and how we can write clickhouse queries to create different dashboard panels from Logs Data.
+In this documentation we will go throught the schema of the logs table and see how we can write clickhouse queries to create different dashboard panels from Logs Data.

-# Logs Schmea
+## Logs Schema

 If we check the schema of logs table in clickhouse this is what it looks like.
-Now this table was created with respect to the [OpenTelemetry Logs Data Model](https://opentelemetry.io/docs/specs/otel/logs/data-model/)
+The table was created with respect to the [OpenTelemetry Logs Data Model](https://opentelemetry.io/docs/specs/otel/logs/data-model/)

 ```
 CREATE TABLE signoz_logs.logs